georgemarselis-nvi/java-for-sysadmins/README.md

 | 10.1 | 6.0 | `jakarta` | Jakarta EE 10 | 11 | Maintained |
 | 11.0 | 6.1 | `jakarta` | Jakarta EE 11 | 17 | Maintained |

 The line that matters is between 9 and 10: 9 is `javax`, everything from 10 on is `jakarta`.
 A WAR compiled against `javax.servlet` deploys on Tomcat 9 and fails on Tomcat 10 with `ClassNotFoundException: javax.servlet.http.HttpServlet`, because that class no longer exists in the server.
 A WAR compiled against `jakarta.servlet` fails the same way on 9.
 Nothing else about the WAR needs to change; the rename is the entire incompatibility.
-Tomcat 10 ships a migration tool that rewrites the package names inside an old WAR's class files at deploy time, which works for simple applications and not for the ones that matter.
+Tomcat 10 ships a migration tool that rewrites the package names inside an old WAR's class files, which works for simple applications and not for the ones that matter; how to use it, and how it fails, is at the end of this section.

 So the rule is: look at the WAR, not the calendar. `unzip -l app.war` and check whether `WEB-INF/lib/` contains jars named `javax.servlet-api` or `jakarta.servlet-api`, or ask the developer which Spring Boot generation it is: Spring Boot 2 is `javax` and needs Tomcat 9, Spring Boot 3 is `jakarta` and needs 10.1 or 11.
 Tomcat 9 is not old for being the lower number; it is the current server for the entire `javax` world, receives the same security fixes as 11, and will for years, because that world is larger than the `jakarta` one.

 10.0 existed for eighteen months as the rename release with no new features and is dead; treat any mention of it as 10.1.
 8.5 is end of life and a `javax` application on it moves to 9 with no changes.

 This is the situation Jetty 12 was designed to escape: one Jetty serves both `javax` and `jakarta` WARs from one installation, with `ee8` and `ee10` as modules instead of as separate products.

+If you must run a `javax` WAR on Tomcat 10.1 or 11 and the developer will not move it, you have two tools and one argument.

+The first tool is the Tomcat migration tool for Jakarta EE, `jakartaee-migration`, a jar from the Tomcat project that rewrites every `javax.*` reference inside the WAR's class files and descriptors to `jakarta.*` and writes a new WAR: `java -jar jakartaee-migration-*-shaded.jar app.war app-jakarta.war`.
+Tomcat 10.1 and 11 can also do this at deploy time, by dropping the WAR into `webapps-javaee/` instead of `webapps/`, which runs the same converter and deploys the result.
+It works when the application and every jar in `WEB-INF/lib/` only use the servlet API through the standard packages.
+It fails, at runtime and not at conversion, when a library reflects on class names it built as strings, bundles its own copy of a `javax` API, or depends on a framework version that has no `jakarta` counterpart.
+Spring Boot 2 is the common case of the last one; it has no `jakarta` build, so a Spring Boot 2 WAR converted this way runs until the first code path that touches an unconverted class and then throws `NoClassDefFoundError`.
+Test the converted WAR on a copy of production data before believing it.

+The second tool is not converting at all: run Tomcat 9.
+It is a maintained release with the same security fix cadence as 11, and a `javax` application on Tomcat 9 behind a reverse proxy is a supported configuration, not a legacy one.
+The only thing you lose is HTTP/2 and TLS improvements that arrive in 11 first, which the reverse proxy you are supposed to have in front provides anyway.

+The argument is about the developer, not the server.
+An application that cannot leave `javax` cannot take security updates to any of its frameworks either, since Spring 6, Hibernate 6 and every current library are `jakarta` only.
+The conversation to have is "when does this application move to Spring Boot 3", with the date in writing, and Tomcat 9 with the migration tool in reserve buys the time until then.
+If the answer is never, the application is archived software and should be run as such: isolated, proxied, and with a decommissioning date.

 ## Jetty